mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 #### 2.7 Session Management

 The script uses a _TSV file_ to record entries, which is kept at the script cache directory.
-A new history file can be created, or an existing one changed to with command "`/session` \[_HIST_FILE_]", in which _HIST_FILE_ is the file name of (with or without the _.tsv_ extension), or path to, a history file.
+A new history file can be created or an existing one changed to with command "`/session` \[_HIST_FILE_]", in which _HIST_FILE_ is the file name of (with or without the _.tsv_ extension), or path to, a history file.